bestia-dev/new_date_time_units_and_formats/README.md

 Months are a historic mess because humans gained more knowledge over time.
 From the humble starts when the divine ideal of 360 days was divided into 12 months we came finally to this mess: we have months with 30 and 31 days and one exceptional february with 28 or 29 days.
 Confusing and not necessary.
 The date format is so different between cultures that it is sometimes dangerous to misinterpret the numbers: [Date format by country](https://en.wikipedia.org/wiki/Date_format_by_country).
 Every month starts with a different weekday and we need a new calendar every year.
 That is just comical.
 In the old times months were important for the farmers (95% of the population) to work in the fields.
 They followed the moon phases, because they didn't have any other way to measure time, but even that is not compatible with the calendar months.
 Today the farmers are only 3% of the population.
 Life and business does not depend on "months" anymore.
-It is a standard in the big industry to plan, work and communicate in "weeks".
+It is standard in the big industry to plan, work and communicate in "weeks".
 And this is smart.

 The classic week contains 7 days.
 In history there was an attempt to change it to 10 days, but it failed because of human inability to change basic daily routines and rhythms.
 It happened during the French revolution.
 So we will sadly leave it to 7 days.
 But it is really simple to convert this "new calendar" into a 10-day-week calendar.